HackathonUG2k19/HackathonUG2k19.github.io/README.md

 ## Submission
 Each team will get a repository in this organization and we recommend working on another working fork in your own account.
 You can always merge the two repos in form of a PR, and only the team leader will be able to do this.
 This should have a "Readme.md" file that should be the primary thing that will be presented in the Presentation phase.

-## Guidelines for the Team
-- Each of you will be assigned a mentor, who will *guide* you in you project.

 ## Prizes
 The real treasure is the friends and skills you learnt on the way!
 Lmao not really..<br>